maplibre/maplibre-react-native/docs/SymbolLayer.md

 `iconHaloWidth`

 #### Description
 Distance of halo to the icon outline.

+The unit is in pixels only for SDF sprites that were created with a blur radius of 8, multiplied by the display density.
+I.e., the radius needs to be 16 for `@2x` sprites, etc.

 #### Type
 `number`